PitPik/VOM/README.md

 // or the key from options.enhanceMap.
 In case options.enhanceAll is set to true, all properties in
 // the model being changed in the model would trigger this function and deliver its name in property.
 // item is the model part being modified, so value could also be taken from item[property].
 // oldValue is the value of item[property] before it was manipulated.
+So, in case there was an invalide
+// value set, you can react on it with either setting it back to old value or returning true, which also
+// sets the value back and console.logs a message.

 enhanceMap: [],
 // as described above, this is an Array of Strings that hold the keys of the model that should trigger